JawaherJamaan/Moives-Regression/README.md

  this study help filmmakers decide whether or not the cast and genre of the movie affect the revenue.

 ## Dataset
-We have data set **tmdb-moives** that represents movies information based on TMDB rating with 10,000 records and 21 features.
+We have data set **tmdb-movies** that represents movies information based on TMDB rating with 10,000 records and 21 features.
 I use this data set for extract useful information to production companies.
 This dataset can be found at [Kaggle](https://www.kaggle.com/tmdb/tmdb-movie-metadata).

-This dataset contains Moives for the follwing genres:
+This dataset contains Movies for the following genres:

 - Action
 - Animation